 Internal and External Worms and Parasites in Pets

 Dogs and cats are susceptible to worms and parasites throughout the course of their lives.
 Puppies and kittens can become infected with intestinal parasites before they are born or later through their mother’s milk.
-And pets can pick up parasites from exposure to the waste of other animals, flea ingestion, or mosquito bites.
-The good news is that worms can be prevented, and, even heartworm, which is one of the most fatal parasites for pets, can be treated if caught early.
+Pets can also pick up parasites from exposure to the waste of other animals, flea ingestion, or mosquito bites.
+The good news is that worms can be prevented, and even heartworm, which is one of the most fatal parasites for pets, can be treated if caught early.

 Puppies and Kittens

-Because worms are so common in puppies and kittens, Animal Medical Care recommends that all pets – even if there is no evidence of worms – be given a deworming medication on its first visit to the vet and then again three weeks later.
+Because worms are so common in puppies and kittens, Animal Medical Care recommends that all pets—even if there is no evidence of worms—be given a deworming medication on his or her first visit to the vet and then again three weeks later.

 Annual Testing and Year-Round Prevention

-To prevent all types of worms, Animal Medical Care recommends the use of Trifexis or ProHeart6.
-Trifexis is a tablet taken once a month that prevents heartworms, treats and prevents intestinal parasites, and kills fleas.
-ProHeart 6 is an injection that provides 6 months of continuous protection against heartworms and comes with a de-wormer to treat and prevent intestinal parasites.
-There are also a number of other options available that AMC will be happy to recommend depending on your pet’s lifestyle and your budget.
+To prevent all types of worms, Animal Medical Care recommends the use of Trifexis or ProHeart 6.
+Trifexis is a tablet taken once a month that prevents heartworms, kills fleas, and treats and prevents intestinal parasites.
+ProHeart 6 is an injection that provides six months of continuous protection against heartworms and comes with a de-wormer to treat and prevent intestinal parasites.
+There are also a number of other options available that AMC will be happy to recommend, depending on your pet’s lifestyle and your budget.

-To ensure that your pet is not infected, especially with heartworm which may not show symptoms for years, we’ll test your pet annually at its well-visit.
-If you suspect that your dog has become infected with any parasites, Animal Medical Care can recommend the best protocol for your individual dog or cat.
+To ensure that your pet is not infected—especially with heartworm which may not show symptoms for years—we’ll test your pet annually at his or her well visit.
+If you suspect that your dog has become infected with any parasites, Animal Medical Care can recommend the best protocol for your pet.

 Hookworm and Roundworm